willmcpo/body-scroll-lock/README.md

 - works with vanilla JS and frameworks such as React
 - supports nested target elements (eg. a modal that appears on top of a flyout)

-Aren't the other approaches sufficient?
+*Aren't the alternative approaches sufficient?*

 - the approach `document.body.ontouchmove = (e) => { e.preventDefault; return false; };` locks the
 body scroll, but ALSO locks the scroll of a target element (eg. modal).